 - 500 new LED runway and taxiway lights

-RST completed an environmental review process for these proposed airfield improvements and received environmental clearance for the project from the Federal Aviation Administration (FAA).
-The Final Environmental Assessment documents and the FAA’s Finding of No Significant Impact/Record of Decision are available on the EA webpage.
+RST completed environmental review processes for these proposed airfield improvements in 2021 and 2023 and received environmental clearance for the project from the Federal Aviation Administration (FAA).
+The Final Environmental Assessment (EA) and Final Supplemental EA documents and the FAA’s Findings of No Significant Impact/Records of Decision are available on the EA webpage.